On the approximability of random-hypergraph MAX-3-XORSAT problems with quantum algorithms: Hardness mechanisms, problem definitions and previous approaches

-A constraint is said to be satisfied if, for a given bitstring, $V_{ijk} Z_i Z_j Z_k = 1$, and unsatisfied otherwise.
-This is called a hypergraph because $V_{ijk}$ has three indices rather than the usual two found in graph theory.
-Thanks to the linearity of the problem, one can use Gaussian elimination to check if a solution exists that satisfies all the constraints in $O \of{N^3}$ time, but if the problem is not fully satisfiable, finding the lowest energy state(s) is NP hard.
-A random state satisfies half the constraints on average and is thus energy zero.
-Further, it was shown by H\aa stad~\cite{haastad2001some} that if the true ground state satisfies a fraction $\of{1-\epsilon}$ of the constraints, then finding any configuration that satisfies more than $\of{1/2 + \epsilon}$ of them is also NP-hard.
+Further, it was shown by H\aa stad~\cite{haastad2001some} that if the true ground state satisfies a fraction $\of{1-\epsilon}$ of the constraints, then finding any configuration that satisfies more than $\of{1/2 + \epsilon}$ of them is also NP-hard (see also \cite{khot2007linear,allen2015refute,d2022ihara}).
 The hardest instances are thus those with small but finite $\epsilon$, e.g. almost satisfiable problems, as both finding the true ground state, and even finding an approximate solution, is exponentially difficult.
 Note that if the problem graph is sparse (e.g. $N_C/N$ is on the order of 1) finding approximate solutions can still be easy, since one can randomly select a fraction of the constraints $< c N$ (for some $O \of{1}$ constant $c$), and solve that new, much easier problem; solutions to this sub-problem will satisfy half the remaining constraints, on average.